influxdata/docs-v2/content/influxdb/v2.1/reference/cli/influxd/recovery/org/create.md

 ---
 title: influxd recovery org create
+description: >
-description: The `influxd recovery org create` command ...
+  The `influxd recovery org create` command creates a new organization directly on disk for recovery purposes.
 menu:
   influxdb_2_1_ref:
     parent: influxd recovery org
 weight: 401
 ---

-Create new org
+The `influxd recovery org create` command creates a new organization directly on disk for recovery purposes.

 {{% note %}}
 This command can only be executed when the InfluxDB server (`influxd`) is not running.